Alejo-Alvarezv/Git-GitHub/README.md

 - Git is different to github
 - Keep track of changes
 - Coordinate the work of several people or work teams
+- **Working directory**: It is a copy of a version of the project.
+These files are taken from the compressed database in the **.git** directory and placed on disk so that you can use or modify them.
+- **Stanging area**: It is the place where the changes are temporarily saved, to later be permanently saved in the repository, sometimes it is called "Index"
+- **.git (local repository)** : is where the change history of our files is stored, metadata and the object database are stored, it is the most important part of git

 <p align="center">
 <img height="200" src="https://github.com/alejoalvarez/Images/blob/trunk/git/basic%20information%20about%20git%201.png">